UNC Research Opportunities Initiative

 The NC General Assembly provided support in the 2014-2015 budget bill (Senate Bill 744) for: “Game-Changing Research (16011) – Funds focused investments in faculty, research and scholarship in six priority areas: advanced manufacturing; data sciences; defense, military, and security; energy; marine and coastal science; and pharmacoengineering.
 The investment in data sciences shall include data sciences programs at UNC Charlotte.- $3,000,000.
 Recurring.”

-The UNC ROI will capitalize on current demonstrated strengths of UNC in the sectors targeted in the strategic directions document “Our Time, Our Future” by investing up to $3,000,000 per year in seed funding and programmatic support.
+The UNC Research Opportunities Initiative will capitalize on current demonstrated strengths of the UNC System in the sectors targeted in the strategic plan by investing up to $3,000,000 per year in seed funding and programmatic support.

 - Significantly advance UNC research and scholarship in one or more of the six priority areas.